Achieving Linear Speedup for Composite Federated Learning: Convergence Results

 \section{Convergence Results}

-In this section, we establish convergence guarantees for \normfl\ when minimizing the composite objective function~\eqref{eq:P}.
+In this section, we establish convergence guarantees for \normfl.
 We analyze the algorithm under two settings: general nonconvex composite objective functions and the PL condition.
 In both cases, we show that \normfl\ achieves linear speedup with respect to both the number of clients $n$ and the number of local steps $Q$.
-Detailed proofs are deferred to Appendix~\ref{app:thm}.

 Theorem~\ref{thm:ncvx} establishes the convergence of \normfl\ for general nonconvex composite objective functions.